• Skip to primary navigation

 The main difference between Italian and Spanish olive oil is the type of olives used in production.
 Italian olive oil is typically made with Frantoio, Leccino, Pendolino or Moraiolo olives, while Spanish olive oil may use Arbequina, Hojiblanca or Picual olives.

-In terms of flavor, Italian olive oil tends to have a more robust and peppery taste, while Spanish olive oil is known for its fruity and nutty flavors.
+In terms of flavor, Italian olive oil tends to have a more strong and peppery taste, while Spanish olive oil is known for its fruity and nutty flavors.
 Both are high-quality options and are often considered the best in the world.

 It's also worth noting that Italy and Spain have different regulations for their olive oils, with Italy having stricter standards for production and labeling.
 Regardless of preference, both Italian and Spanish olive oil add delicious flavor to dishes.